makrai/notes/jurafsky-slp-ch14-dep-parse.md

   * root node explicitly marks the root of the tree, the head of the sentence
 * comparison to phrase-structure analysis
   * no nodes corresponding to phrasal constituents or lexical categories in the
-  * e.g. the arguments to the verb _prefer_ are directly linked to it
+  * eg the arguments to the verb _prefer_ are directly linked to it
   * morning and Denver, modifiers of flight, are linked to it directly
 * major advantage:
   * languages that are morphologically and have a relatively free word order
-    * e.g. Czech can be much more flexible than in English; a grammatical object might occur before or after a location adverbial
+    * eg Czech can be much more flexible than in English: a grammatical object might occur before or after a location adverbial
   * head-dependent relations provide an approximation to the semantic relships
     * useful for many applications such as coreference resolution, question answering and information extraction